Henry Fonda: Entering Hollywood

 Fonda's film career blossomed as he costarred with Sylvia Sidney and Fred MacMurray in The Trail of the Lonesome Pine (1936), the first Technicolor movie filmed outdoors.

-He starred with ex-wife Margaret Sullavan in The Moon's Our Home, and a short rekindling of their relationship led to a brief but temporary consideration of remarriage.
+Fonda starred with ex-wife Margaret Sullavan in The Moon's Our Home, and a short rekindling of their relationship led to a brief but temporary consideration of remarriage.
 Fonda got the nod for the lead role in You Only Live Once (1937), also costarring Sidney, and directed by Fritz Lang.
 He starred opposite Bette Davis, who had chosen him, in the film Jezebel (1938).
 This was followed by the title role in Young Mr. Lincoln (1939), his first collaboration with director John Ford, and that year he played Frank James in Jesse James (1939) starring Tyrone Power and Nancy Kelly.
 Another 1939 film was Drums Along the Mohawk, also directed by Ford.

 Fonda's successes led Ford to recruit him to play Tom Joad in the film version of John Steinbeck's novel The Grapes of Wrath (1940).
 A reluctant Darryl Zanuck, who preferred Tyrone Power, insisted on Fonda's signing a seven-year contract with his studio, Twentieth Century-Fox.
 Fonda agreed and was ultimately nominated for an Academy Award for his work in the film, which many consider to be his finest role.
 Fonda starred in Fritz Lang's The Return of Frank James (1940) with Gene Tierney.
 He then played opposite Barbara Stanwyck in Preston Sturges's The Lady Eve (1941), and again teamed with Tierney in the successful screwball comedy Rings on Her Fingers (1942).
-She was one of Fonda's favorite co-stars, and they appeared in three films together.
+Stanwyck was one of Fonda's favorite co-stars, and they appeared in three films together.
 He was acclaimed for his role in The Ox-Bow Incident (1943).

 Fonda enlisted in the United States Navy to fight in World War II, saying, "I don't want to be in a fake war in a studio."
-Previously, Stewart and he had helped raise funds for the defense of Britain.
-Fonda served for three years, initially as a Quartermaster 3rd Class on the destroyer USS Satterlee.
-He was later commissioned as a Lieutenant Junior Grade in Air Combat Intelligence in the Central Pacific and was awarded the Bronze Star Medal and Navy Presidential Unit Citation.
-After being discharged from active duty due to being "overage in rank", Fonda was transferred to the Naval Reserve, serving three years (1945-1948).
+Previously, Jimmy Stewart and Fonda had helped raise funds for the defense of Britain.
+Fonda served for three years, initially as a quartermaster 3rd class on the destroyer USS Satterlee.
+He was later commissioned as a lieutenant junior grade in Air Combat Intelligence in the Central Pacific and was awarded the Bronze Star Medal and Navy Presidential Unit Citation.
+Although he had been promoted to full lieutenant, Fonda was discharged from active duty due to being "overage in rank", and transferred to the Naval Reserve, serving three years (1945-1948).